Norman-Potts/ToDoList-Responsive/todolist_responsive/README.md

 The goal of this project is to make a good looking to do list that uses my own CSS, rather than a bootstrap CSS.

-Improvements to this project is to make it properly responsive to mobile devices.
+Improvements needed for this project.
+Improve responsive design for desktop, make this centerned and not so wide.
+Keep mobile design good.